dstroumpakos/planera/README.md

-# Bloom Templates
+# Bloom Template

-This directory contains templates for Bloom apps with pre-configured authentication using Better Auth and Convex.
+This is a template for Bloom apps with pre-configured authentication using Better Auth and Convex.

 ## Authentication